dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 Then run `mvn clean deploy`.

+### Making a new Release -- Checklist

+* Add your new code and unit tests for it
+* Add a description of the changes since last release to the file [CHANGES](./CHANGES) (always do this after every change, on the go).
+* Run the tests with `mvn test` and ensure everything is green
+* Build the docs locally, and ensure there are no warnings about undocumented code, via `mvn javadoc:javadoc`.
+* Bump the version in [pom.xml](./pom.xml)
+* Publish the package to GitHub pages as described above in the section `Publishing to GitHub packages`
+* Tag the commit hash of the version you published with the version, e.g., `git log --oneline` to see last commits, then `git tag v1.2.0 asfjhjs`, where asfjhjs is your commit hash from the git log command.
+Then upload the tag via `git push --tags`.

+### Contributions

+We are happy to accept pull requests.
+It's best to first open an issue here on GitHub to discuss your plans, especially if you intend to do larger changes.

 ### Credits

 * Thanks to all the authors of the dependencies (and their dependencies), as well as our toolchain.
 * This project was bootstrapped using the [ModiTect OSS Quickstart](https://github.com/moditect/oss-quickstart) archetype.
-At the time when I used it (July 2023), it required some manual updates to package versions though, it was a bit outdated.
+At the time when I used it (July 2023), it required some manual updates to package versions before it worked though, it was a bit outdated.